 Why the detachable approach helps you

 You’ll value the modular design when your living room doubles as a den: start with a tidy two- or three‑piece layout for daily play, then snap on the wireless rear modules for movie night or a big multiplayer session.
-JBL’s detachable-surround models (notably the JBL Bar 9.1 and 5.1 True Wireless Surround variants) give you that physical flexibility without buying a separate set of rear speakers.
+JBL’s detachable-surround gaming soundbars (notably the JBL Bar 9.1 and 5.1 True Wireless Surround variants) give you that physical flexibility without buying a separate set of rear speakers.

 What to look for in the spec sheet